Canon (fiction): Other writers

-The canon status of some works by the original writer but not the same publisher, such as "The Field Bazaar", may be debated.
+The canonical status of some works by the original writer but not the same publisher, such as "The Field Bazaar", may be debated.

 This is because copyright used to be exercised by the publisher of the work of literature rather than the author.

 Campaigning by Victor Hugo led to the Berne Convention which introduced author's rights.

 However, sometimes in literature, original writers have not approved works as canon, but original publishers or literary estates of original writers posthumously approve subsequent works as canon, such as The Royal Book of Oz (1921) (by original publisher), Porto Bello Gold (1924) (by estate), and Heidi Grows Up (1938) (by estate).

 Late 20th century

-In film and television this is common that the original writer does not decide canon.
+In film and television it is common that the original writer does not decide what is canon.
 In literature, the estate of H. G. Wells authorised sequels by Stephen Baxter, The Massacre of Mankind (2017) and The Time Ships (1995).
 Scarlett was a 1991 sequel to Gone with the Wind authorised by the estate.

 21st century

 In 2010, the Conan Doyle estate authorised Young Sherlock Holmes and The House of Silk.

 Sequels to the stories by P G Wodehouse about the butler Jeeves were sanctioned by Wodehouse's estate for Jeeves and the Wedding Bells (2013) by Sebastian Faulks and Jeeves and the King of Clubs (2018) by Ben Schott.

 The Monogram Murders (2014) by Sophie Hannah is a sequel to Hercule Poirot novels authorised by the Agatha Christie estate.

 Fanon

-Fan fiction is almost never regarded as canonical.
-However, certain ideas may become influential or widely accepted within fan communities, who refer to such ideas as "fanon", a blend of fan and canon.
-Similarly, the jargon "headcanon" is used to describe a fan's personal interpretation of a fictional universe.
+Fan fiction is never regarded as canonical.
+However, certain ideas may become influential or widely accepted within fan communities, who refer to such ideas as "fanon", a portmanteau of fan and canon.
+Similarly, the term "headcanon" is used to describe a fan's personal interpretation of a fictional universe.